chinglee-iot/FreeRTOS/FreeRTOS/Test/Target/tests/smp/template/README.md

 1. Create a directory in the target's directory which will contain the test.
 For example: `FreeRTOS/Test/Target/boards/pico/tests/smp/multiple_tasks_running`.
+2. Create a C header file `test_setting_config.h` to customize the test framework to adapt your device framework.
-1. Create a C file and invoke the test case from a task.
+3. Create a C file and invoke the test case from a task.
 The invocation usually looks like the following:
     ```c
     void prvTestRunnerTask( void * pvParameters )